Transega/Ecaas-Documentation/_build/html/_sources/modules/data_access.rst.txt

 a Geospatial expert to accertain the location of the data points and also look into the feasibility of using this data to train machine learning models.

-Given the importance this exercise the data collected by the Enumerators were subjuected to primary and secondary phases of data cleaning, with the primary stage being the automated scripts while the secondary phase, being use of a Geospatial tool by a Geospatial Expert in cleaning the data.
+Given the importance this exercise the data collected by the Enumerators was subjuected to primary and secondary phases of data cleaning.
+The primary phase being the automated scripts while, the secondary phase; being the use of a Geospatial tool by a Geospatial Expert in data cleaning.

 During this phase the following activities took place;

 i.
-Ensure the data has the correct map projection(s)
+Ensuring the data has the correct map projection(s).

 ii.
 Checking polygons if then fall within farm boundaries.
     *This was done by visualizing the data on a GIS tool, and having satellite imagery as the basemap.*

 iii.
 Editing polygons they may have inconsistenties with farm boundaries by looking at the base map.

 iv.
-Move the points that may have been collected but due to some reasons they have offsets to the farms
+Moving the points that may have been collected but due to some reasons they have offsets to the farms.

 v.
-Check for duplicate polygons
+Checking for duplicate polygons.

 vi.
-Check for overlapping polygons
+Checking for overlapping polygons.

 ***************